Lullabot/drainpipe/README.md

 {
     "extra": {
         "drainpipe": {
-            "tugboat": {
+            "tugboat": {}
-              "provider": "pantheon"
         }
     }
 }
-}
 ```

-The PHP and database version is autodetected based on your `pantheon.yml`, with
+The following will be autodetected based on your `.ddev/config.yml`:
+- PHP version
+- Database type and version
-the nodejs version being derived from DDEV settings.
+- nodejs version
+- Redis (Obtained with `ddev get ddev/ddev-redis`)